peterpeterparker/daviddalbusco.com/src/blog/we-are-developing-an-open-source-editor-for-presentations.md

 I’m not sure this post will ever actually interest anyone, but well, I think that at least it will makes my travel faster.
 Moreover, my mum is currently reading a novel next to me and I also don’t want to disturb her, it’s a win-win situation 😉

 I also write these lines because I just finished to read the [MAKE](http://makebook.io) book of [Pieter Levels](https://twitter.com/levelsio) which was really interesting.
 His “indie” point of view on the startup “world” seems honest and quite refreshing to me.
-I could definitely advice you to acquire it.
+I could definitely advise you to acquire it.

 ### Introduction